-Senior Lecturer and Clinic Co-Director
+Senior Lecturer and Director of Clinical Education

 Renee Wendel is a senior lecturer and clinic co-director in the Department of Communication Disorders.
 She holds the ASHA Certificate of Clinical Competence in speech-language pathology, and is licensed as a speech-language pathologist by the Texas Department of Licensing and Regulation.
 Mrs. Wendel earned her master's degree in communication disorders from Texas State in 1994, and her primary areas of interest and expertise are in assessment and treatment of individuals with autism spectrum disorder and reading and writing disorders.
 Her service and teaching has been recognized by Texas State University, having been awarded the Faculty Excellence Award in Service at the lecturer level in 2005 and 2010.
 In 2012 she was the College of Health Professions Dean’s Nominee for the Presidential Award for Excellence in Service, and in 2015 earned the Presidential Award for Excellence in Teaching, representing the College of Health Professions.
 Mrs. Wendel teaches Advanced Clinical Practicum and Internship in Communication Disorders as well as fulfilling responsibilities centered around clinical education and compliance as a co-director of the Texas State University Speech-Language-Hearing Clinic.
 As a non-tenure line faculty member, Mrs. Wendel has made several presentations in the areas of autism spectrum disorder, privacy and security of client/patient records, and pedagogical and androgogical practices at local, state and national meetings.
 Outside of her work at Texas State University, she consults with local organizations providing continuing education and parent training to individuals interacting with children and adults on the autism spectrum.
 Ms. Wendel’s other clinical and research interests include: